ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 STOP (redux): Please don't send me emails without relevant logs (unless of course, it is to do with situations where, say, zmNinja doesn't load and you can't extract logs).
 Read :ref:`es-hooks-logging`.

-There could be several reasons why your output may not be what you are expecting:

--  Your event server is not running
--  You are running multiple instances of the ES and you don't know it
--  Your app is not able to reach the server
--  You have enabled SSL but the certificate is invalid
--  Your configuration is incorrect (either in ``zmeventnotification.ini`` or ``objectconfig.ini``)
--  You did not upgrade correctly (i.e. you updated hooks, but not the ES or vice-versa)

 Here is how to debug and report: